 “We really did it.”

-The Horns of Hammerad left the inn around midday, politely fending off the [Innkeeper] as he tried to entice them with more food, and the luxuries of their inn.
+The Horns of Hammerad left the inn around midday, politely fending off the [Innkeeper] as he tried to entice them with more food, and the luxuries of his inn.
 They never noticed the young boy who sped out the back door the instant they were done eating, and so after they left the inn ten minutes later, they were unprepared for what came next.

 Ceria put her hand on the doorknob and opened it.
 She walked outside, blinking at the sunlight, and was then overwhelmed by sound and motion and movement.
 She heard screaming, wild, frenzied, and tensed.